 Call Us – We Wrote the Book on License Defense

 New Haven massage therapists play an important role in their community.
 It is important to maintain your license in order to continue practicing.
-If you are in jeopardy of losing your license, please contact New Haven massage therapy license defense attorney Dennis Mancini.
+If you are in jeopardy of losing your license, please contact us to talk to a New Haven massage therapy license defense lawyer.